euroadams/utility-engine/README.md

 :point_right: **Change Masking/Cloaking Cipher** :
-To to change the masking cipher, we simply pass the desired masking character to the `$cipher` parameter
+To change the masking cipher, we simply pass the desired masking character to the `$cipher` parameter

 ```php